angular-data-grid/angular-data-grid.github.io/README.md

  - Easily switch between the most popular Bootstrap and Google Material theming, or apply your own CSS theme just by changing several CSS classes.
  - Built-in sync with browser address bar (URL), so you can copy-n-paste sorting/filtering/pagination results URL and open it in other browser / send to anyone - even if pagination / filtering are done on a client-side.
  - Unlike most part of other Angular DataGrids, we intentionally use non-isolated scope of the directive to maximize flexibility, so it can be easily synchronized with any data changes inside your controller.
  NOTE!
-With great power comes great responsibility, so use non-isolated API carefully.
+With great power comes great responsibility, so use non-isolated API wisely.

 ### Installation